Cambridge-Oxford Owners Club organize Salisbury homecoming for rarest BMC Farina.

 made quite an impression on the young men working there at the time!

 Further information was gained the following day at the local Wilton show when Ian Porter (left), who served his apprenticeship at Wessex Motors' Andover branch where Mick's car was originally sold, recognized the Riviera.
 He had fond memories of the project and as a young man said it gave he and other apprentices cause for optimism about the ambition of the

 company they were working for.

 Alan Haddock, who worked at Downton Engineering at this time, also approached Mick during the show and was able to explain the Downton

 Engineering connection and what engine work was done.
 John interviewed both on camera.

-back.
+Mick's restored Riviera covered over 500 trouble free miles over the course of the weekend's journey from his home in Lancashire to Salisbury and back.
 The improved power and braking performance over the standard 4/68 really helping it perform well on modern roads.

 If anyone reading this can add further information on these fascinating and rare cars, or Wessex Motors, Riviera owner Mick Holehouse would love to

 hear from them and can be contacted at firstname.lastname@example.org or by phone on 07970 902886